I have made these programs publicly available, and you are free to copy,

 - pbkdf2: Access SSL Library PBKDF2 sub-routine (C Program)

-- A trival program to make the OpenSSL library function the Password Based Key Derivation Function version 2 (PBKDF v2) as per RFC 2898 or PKCS #5.
+- A trival program to allow the OpenSSL library function the Password Based Key Derivation Function version 2 (PBKDF v2) as per RFC 2898 or PKCS #5.

 It was used by older versions of the "encrypt" script, but is no longer